City Of Tulsa Expected To Approve Changes To Short Term Rentals Like Airbnb

 Video

-The City of Tulsa is expected to approve changes to zoning to better handle short-term rentals like those on Airbnb.
+The City of Tulsa is considering zoning changes to better handle short-term rentals like Airbnb.

 Keep up-to-date with everything that happens in your world.